vuongducphuong/documentation/content/applications/sales/point_of_sale/pricing/loyalty.rst

 Loyalty programs
 ================

-Encourage your customers to continue to shop at your point of sale with a *Loyalty Program*.
+Encourage your customers to continue to shop at your Điểm bán hàng with a *Loyalty Program*.

 Configuration
 =============

-To activate the *Loyalty Program* feature, go to :menuselection:`Point of Sale --> Configuration --> Point of sale` and select your PoS interface.
+To activate the *Loyalty Program* feature, go to :menuselection:`Điểm bán hàng --> Configuration --> Điểm bán hàng` and select your PoS interface.
 Under the Pricing features, select *Loyalty Program*